Eduardo Souto de Moura: Recognition

-On 28 March 2011, it was announced that Moura is the 2011 Pritzker Prize winner, architecture's highest honor.
-He is the second Portuguese architect to win the honor, after Álvaro Siza.
+On 28 March 2011 it was announced that Moura was the 2011 Pritzker Prize winner, architecture's highest honor.
+He was the second Portuguese architect to win the honor, after Álvaro Siza.
 The prize was supposed to be presented in April in Washington DC but the winner was prematurely leaked by a Spanish news organisation.
 The prize was awarded for his work including Estádio Municipal de Braga, the Burgo Tower in Porto and the Paula Rego Museum in Cascais.
-On 3 January 2012, it was announced Moura is the 2013 Wolf Prize in Arts winner along with Robert S. Langer.
+On 3 January 2012, it was announced Moura was the 2013 Wolf Prize in Arts winner along with Robert S. Langer.

-He has been also awarded: The Pessoa prize in 1998; the António de Almeida Foundation prize; the Antero de Quental Foundation prize; first prize in the Competition for the Restoration of Giraldo Square in Évora, Portugal; first prize in the Competition for the CIAC Pavilions; first prize in the Competition for a Hotel in Salzburg, Austria; first prize in the "IN/ARCH 1990 for Sicily" Competition; the Secil Prize for Architecture; second prize in the "Architecture and Stone" ideas competition; honourable mention for his Miramar House in the Secil Architectural Prizes; honourable mention for both the SEC Cultural Centre and the Alcanena House in the National Architectural Prizes.
+He has been also awarded the Pessoa prize in 1998, the António de Almeida Foundation prize, the Antero de Quental Foundation prize, first prize in the competition for the restoration of Giraldo Square in Évora, Portugal, first prize in the competition for the CIAC Pavilions, first prize in the competition for a hotel in Salzburg, Austria, first prize in the "IN/ARCH 1990 for Sicily" Competition, the Secil Prize for Architecture, second prize in the "Architecture and Stone" ideas competition, honourable mention for his Miramar House in the Secil Architectural Prizes, and honourable mention for both the SEC Cultural Centre and the Alcanena House in the National Architectural Prizes.
 On 14 July 2011, Souto de Mouro received an Honoris Causa doctorate by the Faculty of Architecture and Arts at the Lusíada University of Porto.

+In 2025 Souto de Moura won the prestigious Praemium Imperiale award in the category 'Architecture'.